keptn-sandbox/neoload-service/README.md

 ## Secret for credentials
 During the setup of NeoLaod, a secret is created that contains key-value pairs for the NeoLoad  URL, NeoLoad apiKey:
+   * NL_WEB_HOST
+   * NL_API_HOST
+   * NL_UPLOAD_HOST
-* neoloadWebURL="$NEOLOAD_URL"
+   * NL_API_TOKEN
-* neoloadAPIKEY="$NEOLOAD_APIKEY"
+   * NL_WEB_ZONEID

 ## Install service <a id="install"></a>

-1. To install the service, specify values for the following parameters:
+1. To install the service, you need to run :
-    * REGISTRY_URL - URL of the container registry
-    * GITHUB_USER_EMAIL - Email of GitHub user
-    * GITHUB_ORGANIZATION - GitHub organization used by keptn
-    * GITHUB_PERSONAL_ACCESS_TOKEN - Personal access token from GitHub user
+ * installer/defineNeoLoadWebCredentials.sh to configure the required parameters :
+    1. NL_WEB_HOST : host of the web ui of NeoLoad web
+    1. NL_API_HOST : host of the api of NeoLoad web
+    1. NL_UPLOAD_HOST : host of upload api of NeoLoad Web
+    1. NL_API_TOKEN: api token of your NeoLoad account
+    1. NL_WEB_ZONEID : NeoLoad Web Zone id that would be used by Keptn

 ## The NeoLoad Service requires to have the following folders in the github service repository

-1. Neoload Folder containing all the neoload tests.
+1. "neoload" Folder containing all the neoload tests.
 The NeoLaod folder will have :

 1. One folder for each NeoLoad project  (nlp or yaml file) containing the NeoLaod infrastructure files ( deployments of LG pods)